-Many studies are ongoing as to which strains of probiotics are the most beneficial for immune health and digestive issues.
-Initial research indicates that probiotics, including Lactobacillus Plantarum 299V, reduce digestive issues and build up the immune system, the Lancet Infectious Diseases reports.
+Many studies are ongoing as to which probiotics strains are the most beneficial for immune health and digestive issues.
+Initial research indicates that probiotics, including Lactobacillus Plantarum 299V, reduce digestive problems and build up the immune system, the Lancet Infectious Diseases reports.

-There is also a lot of doubt as to whether probiotics can survive stomach acid to reach the digestive tract.
-Many brands sell enteric coated capsules or use stronger strains to ensure safe passage.
-GoodBelly uses one such strain, LP299V, which appears to be able to withstand stomach acid, as a study in the Digestive and Liver Diseasesuggests.
+There is also a lot of doubt about whether probiotics can survive stomach acid to reach the digestive tract.
+Many brands sell enteric-coated capsules or use more potent strains to ensure safe passage.
+GoodBelly uses one such strain, LP299V, which appears to withstand stomach acid, as a study in the Digestive and Liver Diseasesuggests.

 This ensures that consumers get the beneficial bacteria they need.

-Some scientists claim that the number of bacteria in a probiotic is not sufficient to influence the health of the human body.
+Some scientists claim that the number of bacteria in a probiotic is not sufficient to influence the human body’s health.
 The gut can contain trillions of bacteria.
 So, even a one-billion-CFU probiotic barely registers.
 This, however, refers to healthy individuals.

 They do admit that you can often see improvement in those with chronic conditions.
-Although there are mixed thoughts about GoodBelly probiotics, most of the research, including one published in PLOS One suggest that people with digestive issues see some benefits.
+Although there are mixed thoughts about GoodBelly probiotics, most of the research, including one published in PLOS One, suggests that people with digestive issues see some benefits.

-The strain that works for each may vary depending on symptoms and situation.
+The strain that works for each may vary depending on symptoms and situations.

 12 Day Challenge